sclarkstone/milestoneProject2/README.md

 * HTML using [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fsclarkstone.github.io%2FmilestoneProject2%2Findex.html) - index.html

     * 'Warning: Section lacks heading.
-Consider using h2-h6 elements to add identifying headings to all sections.' - ????????????
+Consider using h2-h6 elements to add identifying headings to all sections.' - As the hero-outer has no header text to be associated with it to fix this warning i turned the hero-outer section into a div.